CD player: Vertical loading

 During the launch of the first prototype Goronta CD player by Sony at the Japanese Audio Fair in 1982, Sony showcased the vertical loading design.
 Although the Sony prototype design was never put into volume production, the concept was for a time adopted for production by a number of early Japanese CD player manufacturers, including Alpine/Luxman, Matsushita under the Technics brand, Kenwood and Toshiba/Aurex.
 For the early vertical loading players, Alpine sourced their AD-7100 player designs for Luxman, Kenwood and Toshiba (using their Aurex brand).
 Kenwood added their Sigma Drive outputs to this design as a modification.
-A picture of this early design can be seen on the Panasonic Web site.
+A picture of this early design can be seen on the Panasonic website.
 The vertical loading is similar the one common in cassette decks, where the holder opens, and disc is dropped to it.
 The holder is closed manually, by motor after pressing a button, or completely automatically.
 Some CD players combine vertical loading with slot loading due to the disc being drawn further into the disc holder as it closes.